HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 }
 ```

 Choo relies on Node for dependencies thus we use `require` here instead of `import`.
+You can also see that Choo provides `emit()` as a means for components to fire events.
+To handle those events you can define functions to use that take the state and emitter as input and react to events by updating the state.

 ## Scaffolding a Choo App

-Describe what are the steps needed to scaffold a Choo app.

 Setting up our Choo application is as simple as running `npx create-choo-app choo-auth0`.
 Similar to *create-react-app* this script will create a basic Choo application with all required dependencies in a folder of our choosing.